- >>(American / Metric measure)<<

 - . * Turkish dried Figs (usually from the Province of Aydin...where they are most popular) are my first choice because they are plump and succulent.
 Their sweetness are preserved naturally, hence, none of those unwanted preservatives.
 A very close second choice would be the California (Calimyrna) fig or the Mission fig which happens to be of a smaller and sweeter variety. >> Note: Whenever possible and if your pocket book permits...an organic selection of dried figs are always best for any recipe.

 - .
 Prepare the dried figs by slightly pulling the tips and then cutting them off and discarding them.

 - .
 In a medium (8 inch/ 20cm) saucepan...pour the Port wine and place the cinnamon stick in the liquid.
-Cover the pot and bring to a boil.
-Once boiling...uncover pot and let it boil for another 2 minutes.
-Then take out the cinnamon stick or else the fragrance will end up overpowering the Port wine.
+Cover the pot and bring it to a BOIL and then remove the lid let it boil for another 2 minutes.
+Take out the cinnamon stick .

 - .
-Bring the heat down to medium and add the figs side by side as best you can.
-Cover the pot for 2 minutes and then lower to a simmer heat for another 8 minutes.
-Shut off heat...leave the cover on (don't open lid) and let stand there until it reaches room temperature.
-This will take several hours...just leave it alone.
+Bring the heat down to MEDIUM and add the figs side by side, as best you can.
+Cover the pot for 2 minutes and then lower the heat to a simmer for another 8 minutes.
+Shut the heat off and leave the cover on until it reaches room temperature.
+This will take several hours.

 - Buon Appetito...and flavourful wishes, FOODESSA.com